 By undertaking the Property Condition Assessment, the Capital Needs Assessment and the Cost Segregation Analysis – all three legs of our three-legged stool — simultaneously, Criterium-Sollie Engineers can use a single inspection to produce all the reports – a cost-effective strategy that we highly recommend.

-For investors considering whether to purchase a commercial property and for real estate brokers trying to make a marginal transaction feasible, a Cost Segregation Analysis may be essential and Criterium-Sollie Engineers is uniquely qualified perform it.
+For investors considering whether to purchase a commercial property and for real estate brokers trying to make a marginal transaction feasible, a Cost Segregation Study may be essential and Criterium-Sollie Engineers is uniquely qualified perform it.
 Contact us for more information about how Criterium-Sollie Engineers can create a solid foundation ─ a three-legged information stool ─ for your commercial real estate transaction.